 Get ready for your surgery

-You’ll either walk into the operating room or be taken in on a stretcher.
-A member of the operating room team will help you onto the operating bed.
-Compression boots will be placed on your lower legs.
+You’ll either walk into the operating room or a staff member will bring you there a stretcher.
+A member of the operating room team will help you onto the operating bed and place compression boots on your lower legs.
 These gently inflate and deflate to help blood flow in your legs.

 Once you’re comfortable, your anesthesiologist will give you anesthesia through your IV line and you’ll fall asleep.
 You’ll also get fluids through your IV line during and after your surgery.Back to top